RYasaswini/BookStore/README.md

-# Bookstore Management System
+# Bookstore Application

-This Bookstore Management System (BMS) is a MERN full-stack application designed to streamline the operations of a bookstore.
+This Bookstore Application is a MERN full-stack application designed to streamline the operations of a bookstore.
 It features functionalities for browsing, purchasing, and managing books.
 The system allows users to log in and access specific functionalities tailored to their role.

 ## Table of Contents